Whew Lawd: The Hottest Thirst Traps Of The Week

-In the gaudy visuals, Miami racks up a big bill at the luxury store on her “sponsor” Diddy’s dime while she holds stacks of cash and the track plays in the background.

-A few days later, Diddy dropped the video for this year’s summer anthem that “revolves around the concept of having fun and embracing a fearless, unapologetic energy.”

-This week’s compilation features Jordyn Woods delivering heat along with Summer Walker and Chlöe Bailey giving us what we needed.
+This week’s compilation features Rubi Rose delivering heat along with Jordyn Woods and Joie Chavis giving us what we needed.

-There’s also big baddie energy from Shenseea, Bernice Burgos, and Kayla Nicole so feast your eyes on these beauties and enjoy the latest helping of tidday meats and treats on the flip.
+There’s also big baddie energy from Jayda Cheaves, La La Anthony, and Bernice Burgos so we invite you to enjoy our latest collection of top-tier thirst traps on the flip.

 Continue Slideshow